swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 both desktop and mobile users.
 In these cases the service must be able to display end user interfaces for both types of clients.

-The Discovery Service will use this Service Property when performing filtering of Identity Providers to display, as described in [1.4](#use-in-discovery-services), “[Use in Discovery Services](#use-in-discovery-services)”.
-This means that a consuming service may include the mobile-auth category in its metadata in order to have the Discovery Service especially displaying Identity Providers that offer authentication using mobile devices.
+A discovery process will use this Service Property when performing filtering of possible Identity Providers, as described in [1.4](#use-in-discovery-services), “[Use in Discovery](#use-in-discovery-services)”.
+This means that a consuming service may include the mobile-auth category in its metadata in order to have the discovery process especially displaying Identity Providers that offer authentication using mobile devices.

 See \[EidDiscovery\] for a more extensive explanation of the use of the